-Overall, the introduction of peer tutoring approaches appears to have a positive impact on learning, with an average positive effect of approximately five additional months’ progress.
+Overall, the introduction of peer tutoring approaches appears to have a positive impact on learning, with an average positive effect equivalent to approximately five additional months’ progress.
 Studies have identified benefits for both tutors and tutees, and for a wide range of age groups.
-Though all types of pupils appear to benefit from peer tutoring, there is some evidence that children from disadvantaged backgrounds and low attaining pupils make the biggest gains.
+Though all types of learners appear to benefit from peer tutoring, there is some evidence that learners who are low-attaining and those with special educational needs make the biggest gains.

-Peer tutoring appears to be particularly effective when pupils are provided with support to ensure that the quality of peer interaction is high: for example, questioning frames to use in tutoring sessions, and training and feedback for tutors.
-In cross-age peer tutoring some studies have found that a two year age gap is effective and that intensive blocks of tutoring are more effective, relative to longer programmes.
+Peer tutoring appears to be particularly effective when learners are provided with support to ensure that the quality of peer interaction is high: for example, questioning frames to use in tutoring sessions, and training and feedback for tutors.
+In cross-age peer tutoring some studies have found that a two-year age gap is beneficial and that intensive blocks of tutoring are more effective than longer programmes.

-Peer tutoring appears to be less effective when the approach replaces normal teaching, rather than supplementing or enhancing it, suggesting that peer tutoring is most effectively used to consolidate learning, rather than to introduce new material.
+Peer tutoring appears to be more effective when the approach supplements or enhances normal teaching, rather than replaces it.
+This suggests that peer tutoring is most effectively used to consolidate learning, rather than to introduce new material.

-Peer tutoring has been extensively studied and a majority of studies show moderate to high average effects.
+There have been extensive studies done on peer tutoring, the majority of which show moderate to high average effects.
 High-quality reviews have explored the impact of peer tutoring at both primary and secondary level, and in a variety of subjects.

-Though overall the evidence base related to peer tutoring is relatively consistent, some recent studies of peer tutoring have found lower average effects, suggesting that monitoring the implementation and impact of peer tutoring is valuable.
+Though overall the evidence base related to peer tutoring is consistently positive, most recent studies of peer tutoring have found lower average effects, suggesting that monitoring the implementation and impact of peer tutoring is valuable.
 Overall, the evidence is rated as extensive.

-The direct costs of running peer tutoring in schools are very low, as few additional materials are required (£10-20 per pupil per year).
-Professional development and additional support for staff is recommended, particularly in the early stages of setting up a programme, but costs are still likely to be less than £80 per pupil, indicating very low overall costs.
+The direct costs of running peer tutoring in schools are very low, as few additional materials are required.
+Professional development and additional support for staff is recommended, particularly in the early stages of setting up a programme, but costs are still likely to be less than £80 per learner per year.

 Are the activities sufficiently challenging for the tutee to benefit from the tutor’s support?